Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 History and Significance

 Mont Saint-Michel has been a place of history and spirituality since its founding in the 8th century (763 AD).
 Over the centuries, it has served as a pilgrimage site, a military stronghold, and now a UNESCO World Heritage Site.
-Today, it’s one of France’s top attractions, inviting visitors to explore its narrow streets and grand abbey halls.
+Today, it’s one of France’s top attractions, inviting millions of visitors to explore its narrow streets and grand abbey halls.

 Getting to Mont Saint-Michel